-After three years of no visible revenue streams other than its huge funding, Pinterest is finally going to start running paid ads on its platform.
+Prior to 2013, Pinterest had no visible revenue streams other than its huge funding, and began to start running paid ads on its platform.

-Pinterest will start testing “promoted pins,” from a select group of businesses.
+Pinterest started by testing “promoted pins,” from a select group of businesses.
 In a blog post titled “Planning For The Future,” CEO Ben Silbermann announced the move, pledging to users that the ads would be tasteful and constantly improved using feedback from users.

 While we haven’t figured out all the details, I can say that promoted pins will be: